mapbender/mapbender-documentation/en/customization/templates.rst

 Create your own template file
 *****************************

-In our example, the template file is called *FullscreenDemo.php*.
-You can find it at `src/Workshop/DemoBundle/Template/FullscreenDemo.php`.
+In our example, the template file is called *DemoFullscreen.php*.
+You can find it at `src/Workshop/DemoBundle/Template/DemoFullscreen.php`.
-In the template file you define the name of your template, the regions that you want to provide and refer to a twig file.
+In the templates file, you define the name of your template, the regions that you want to provide and refer to a twig file.

 .. code-block:: php